tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 #### Post-Processing the Alignments

-Some post-processing of the bam files is often needed.
-For these exomes, we will perform a coordinate sort:
+Some post-processing of the bam files is then performed.
+For these exomes, we first perform a coordinate sort:

 ```{bash}
 picard SortSam \